 Agility tunnels usually measure between 10 ft and 20 ft and are 24 inches in diameter.
 If you are starting your dog in agility training, you will need smaller tunnels, to begin with.
 The easier they can see the other side, the more confident they’ll be in tackling the tunnel.

-Making your Own Agility Tunnel
+Making a DIY Agility Tunnel

 Making your own dog agility tunnel is actually very easy.
 You can create one out of general objects you may already have or buy a few extra cheap items such as a parachute tube or bungee cord.

 You could use any of the following to set up a tunnel as part of an obstacle course for your furry friend: